Who is Rajen Devadason?

 His fifth book Liberty!
 From Debt-Slave to Money Master was published by media and technology solutions group I-2 Media in 2002.
 Other books and ebooks followed later.

-In 1998 Rajen began teaching a course to new journalists of The Star, Malaysia's largest selling English daily.
+In 1998 Rajen began teaching a workshop to new journalists of The Star, Malaysia's largest selling English daily.
 That course, Business News Writing, consistently included lively discussions on the mechanics of a stock ramp and a tie-in with The Greater Fool Theory, a concept explored in great depth in Financial Freedom 2.

 A popular theme in his ongoing writing on financial planning is the awesome power of compounding - to heed or hinder - the accomplishment of key financial goals.